Working with uDALES facet data in MATLAB¶

 A method for plotting a facet variable var as a 3D surface

-plot_fac(OBJ, var) plots variable var
+plot_fac(OBJ, var) plots variable var for all facets

 obj.plot_fac(K);

-We can now plot the albedo using the method plot_fac
+We can now plot the albedo using the method plot_fac.

 figure